xo/xo/README.md

 common database tasks.

 Currently, xo can generate types for tables, enums, stored procedures, and custom SQL queries for PostgreSQL, MySQL, and SQLite databases.
-Work is also being done to add support for Oracle, which will be released when it is feature-complete.

 Additionally, support for other database abstractions (ie, views, many-to-many relationships, etc) are in varying states of completion, and will be added as